DAG Scheduling in the BSP Model: Communication models within BSP

+We discuss two modelling choices that can be combined to form $4$ different \textit{communication models within BSP}.
+We name these models in Table~\ref{tab:commodels}.
+Our results in Sections \ref{sec:CS} and \ref{sec:ILP} will show that these submodels can indeed influence some properties of the problem.
+We note that these modelling choices only arise in models like BSP, which capture communication volume; in e.g.\ classical scheduling or commdelay, these variants are all equivalent.

-Recall that for simplicity, our base BSP model assumed $\pi(v)=p_1$ for all $(v, p_1, p_2, s) \in \Gamma$, i.e.\ values are always sent from the processor where they were computed.
-In practice, there is no reason to make this restriction; in order to transfer a value from $p_1$ to $p_2$, one might as well send it from $p_1$ to a third processor $p_3$ first, and then from $p_3$ to $p_2$.
+\subparagraph*{Free movement of data.} For simplicity, our base BSP model assumed $\pi(v)=p_1$ for all $(v, p_1, p_2, s) \in \Gamma$, i.e.\ values are always sent from the processor where they were computed.
+In practice, there is no reason to make this restriction; to transfer a value from $p_1$ to $p_2$, one might as well send it from $p_1$ to a third processor $p_3$ first, and then from $p_3$ to $p_2$.

-Moreover, there are simple examples where this indeed results in a lower communication cost altogether.
+Moreover, there are simple examples where such unrestricted movement of data between processors can indeed result in a lower communication cost altogether.
 Consider the BSP schedule in Figure~\ref{fig:freedata} with $P\!=\!3$ processors.
 This schedule has a node that is computed on $p_3$ in superstep $1$, but later only needed on $p_1$ in superstep $3$.
-In case of direct transfer, we can send this value from $p_3$ to $p_1$ in either superstep $1$ or $2$; however, $p_1$ must already receive a value in superstep $1$, and $p_2$ must already send a value in superstep $2$, so both of these choices increase the communication cost in one of the supersteps.
+In case of direct transfer, we can send this value from $p_3$ to $p_1$ in either superstep $1$ or $2$; however, $p_1$ must already receive a value in superstep $1$, and $p_3$ must already send a value in superstep $2$, so both of these choices increase the communication cost in one of the supersteps.
 On the other hand, with free data movement, we can send the value from $p_3$ to $p_2$ in superstep $1$, and then from $p_2$ to $p_1$ in superstep $2$, without increasing the communication cost in either superstep.
-Thus allowing unrestricted movement of data between the processors can indeed lead to better solutions.